What are you working on?

 There are way way way too many of these to name.
 But my love affair with romance all began with four women: Judith McNaught, Jude Deveraux, Julie Garwood and Johanna Lindsey.

-After that came Eloisa James, Lisa Kleypas and Julia Quinn.
-And now I’m inspired by so many friends, critique partners, and others, including the fabulous Carrie Ryan, Sophie Jordan and Sabrina Darby.
-For books I love, check out Read More Romance and posts tagged Bookshelf.
+After that came Lisa Kleypas and Julia Quinn.
+And now I’m inspired by so many friends, critique partners, and others, including the fabulous Carrie Ryan, Sophie Jordan, Louisa Edwards and Sabrina Darby.
+For books I love, check out My Recommended Reads List.

 What music inspires you when you write?

-I listen almost exclusively to classical music (on my Pandora station) when I write.
+I listen almost exclusively to classical music when I write.
 Boccherini, Strauss, Mozart, Beethoven, Rossini, and dozens of others.
 But almost all of my books have a pop song that serves as their modern inspiration.
 My current Work in Progress’s theme song is Regina Spektor’s Patron Saint.